nesrak1/AssetsTools.NET/README.md

 ## Basic usage of AssetsTools.NET

 AssetsTools is separated into two parts, `Standard` and `Extra`.
 Standard classes come with UABE's AssetsTools. `Extra` classes are unique to AssetsTools.NET.
-The two most important classes in `Extra` are `AssetsManager` and `MonoClass`.
+The two most important classes in `Extra` are `AssetsManager` and `MonoDeserializer`.
 Other than that, the difference between AssetsTools and AssetsTools.NET is not much different.

 It is recommended to use `AssetsManager` for most cases unless you only need to read/write one assets file and it's a simple task.